virajdas/SandstormDetectionMars/README.md

-# Real-Time Hurricane Detection Using Satellite Imagery
+# Sandstorm Detection on Mars

-This project aims to develop a machine learning-based system for detecting hurricanes in real time using satellite imagery.
-By training a model on historical hurricane images, the system learns to identify visual patterns associated with hurricane formation.
-It then applies this knowledge to live satellite data, captured either through screen recording or direct feed, to monitor and analyze atmospheric conditions.
+This project aims to develop a machine learning-based system for detecting sand/dustorms on the Martian surface in order to more effectively pinpoint the best locations for potential human colonization.

-The ultimate goal is to provide early visual indicators of hurricane development, supporting meteorological research and potentially aiding in disaster preparedness.
-This approach combines computer vision, real-time data processing, and deep learning to create a responsive and scalable detection tool.

-The dataset used for training the model is the Hurricane Image Classification Dataset (https://images.cv/dataset/hurricane-image-classification-dataset), which contains labeled satellite images of hurricanes and non-hurricane weather patterns.

-We are currently evaluating two approaches for the detection model:
-- **TensorFlow-based CNN** for image classification.
-- **YOLO (You Only Look Once)** for object detection and localization.

 ## Team Roles and Responsibilities